-The nonprofit sector has become every bit as greedy as the for-profit sector, and in some cases, it has surpassed the latter.
+When it comes to nonprofit executive compensation, nonprofit organizations have become every bit as greedy as the for-profit sector, and in some cases, it has surpassed the latter.
 In today’s market, the administrative cost and nonprofit executive compensations has become a direct derivative of the organization’s net income.
 The more the organization receives, the higher the salary of its executives will be.
-A 10 million dollar corporation will have a surplus of 1.5 to 3 million dollars to candy out to its executives and other expenditures.
+A 10 million dollar nonprofit corporation will have a surplus of 1.5 to 3 million dollars to candy out to its executives and other expenditures.

-As in the for-profit sector and specially the financial sector, the nonprofit laws had been wacked to pieces to insure that top players can enjoy their private jets and multi-million dollars homes in the Caribbean.
-The IRS has a laughable term describing the circumstance which gives the green light to this shameful money sacking: “Reasonable Compensation.”
-Reasonable compensation is defined as “the value that would ordinarily be paid for like services by like enterprises [for-profit] under like circumstances.”
+As in the for-profit sector and specially the financial sector, the nonprofit tax laws have been hacked to pieces to ensure that top charity CEOs can enjoy their private jets and multi-million dollars homes in the Caribbean.
+The IRS has a laughable term describing fair organizations executive compensation which gives the green light to this shameful money sacking: “Reasonable Compensation.”
+The IRS Reasonable compensation is defined as “the value that would ordinarily be paid for like services by like enterprises [for-profit] under like circumstances.”

 “…critics may cause donors to question–or even to pull back–their charitable giving at a time when nonprofits are struggling to meet an increased demand for services in the face of government cutbacks and dwindling private support.”

 What did she just say?
 “At a time when nonprofits are struggling?”
-Miss Brill never explains why the “struggling organization” is paying a man a seven figure salary if it is indeed struggling.
+Miss Brill never explains why the “struggling nonprofit organization” board is paying it’s CEO a seven figure salary if it is indeed struggling.
 But she is quick to add: “Keep in mind that the highest paid CEOs are overseeing complex multimillion-dollar ventures.”
 Does she have alternative motives?
 You bet.

-We are being told on an alarmingly increasing rate, that being nonprofit doesn’t mean not making a profit.
-More and more nonprofits are running mafia-style businesses as they hire and compensate their own relatives inside the organization with many six figure incomes.
+We are being told on an alarmingly increasing rate, that being a charity and nonprofit doesn’t mean not making a profit.
+More and more tax exempt nonprofits and charities are running mafia-style businesses as they hire and compensate their own relatives as CEO, CFO,.. inside the organization with many six figure incomes.
 Then the seven figure elite supporters come in and tell us that only those making these ungodly sums have the intellect and capability to pull off the operations in these large entities.
-But, long ago, before there were these salaries, people did just that and the poor received the majority.
+But, long ago, before there were these excessive executive salaries, nonprofits did just that and the poor received the majority.
 Imagine that.

-It’s not the legality of these gruesome compensations that is the issue; it’s the morality of the whole business.
+It’s not the legality of these gruesome tax exempt executive compensations that is the issue; it’s the morality and deception of the whole business.
 I founded a nonprofit organization because I was compelled to help people and I surrounded myself with those who had the same inkling.
 Do I have the power to abuse them?
 Absolutely.
 But at the end of the day I know, what I take is what could have put a smile on a child’s face.
-To me that’s the drive not the salary.
+To me that’s the drive not the pay and salary.
 Maybe I’m radical but I do see the struggle of the poor first-handed on daily basis.

-I leave you with one question: is the job of managing a charity really more “complex” than running a 300 million population country?
-If not, how do you justify salaries as large as six times of the US President?
+I leave you with one question: is the job of managing a tax exempt charity really more “complex” than running a 300 million plus population country?
+If not, how do you justify executive compensation and salaries as large as six times of the US President?
 Don’t we have any talented people willing to manage charities in the same unselfish spirit as their donors?
-If not, we should outsource these jobs to China too, they sure as hell will do a better job of it for a much lower wage.
+If not, we should outsource these jobs to China too, they sure as hell will do a better job of it for a much lower pay.